28 January – 18 April 2021: Golden Menstruation and Divine Ground – Jasmin Anoschkin and Soili Talja

 Joensuu Art Museum houses an interesting collection of art from Finland and around the world, mainly donated to the museum by private collectors.
-The permanent exhibitions include Finnish art from 1850s to modern days, Greek and Roman antiquities, Eastern Orthodox icons, catholic church art from Southern and Central Europe, and a collection of Chinese art, in which the oldest artefacts are from 1600 BCE.
-The museum's collections of antiquities and Chinese art are among the most significant ones on public display in Finland.
+The permanent exhibitions include Finnish art from 1850s to modern days, Greek and Roman antiquities, Eastern Orthodox icons, catholic church art from Southern and Central Europe, and a collection of Chinese art, in which the oldest artifacts are from 1600 BCE.

 80100 Joensuu, Finland